 Ep 52 - High Functioning Anxiety, with Georgie Collinson

 Georgie Collinson is a Certified RTT® Hypnotherapist, Anxiety Mindset Coach, Inner Voice Facilitator & bachelor degree-qualified Naturopath & Nutritionist.
 She's helped hundreds of clients worldwide through her online programs to master their anxious mind, and is host of the chart-topping Anxiety Reset® Podcast.
 She's deeply committed to helping career-driven women step out of anxiety and fear using The Anxiety Reset® Method so they can thrive with confidence and pursue their heart's desires.
-Georgie’s first book The Anxiety Reset Method is due for release on March 28th 2023.
+Georgie’s first book The Anxiety Reset Method is now available for purchase.

 Listen to the full episode on Apple Podcasts,Spotify, Google Podcast and more.